 How to Roast Garlic

-- Leaving the stem intact, pull the cloves apart slightly with your fingers so they are not so tight.
+- Keeping the stem intact, gently loosen the cloves with your fingers.

-- Drizzle 1 teaspoon of olive oil and sprinkle with a little salt onto the garlic's exposed flesh.
+- Drizzle approximately 1 teaspoon of olive oil over the exposed flesh of each garlic bulb and sprinkle with a pinch of salt.

-- Check the garlic after 40 minutes.
-Open one packet and squeeze it to see if the center clove is tender.
-Seal it back up if more time is needed and roast another ten minutes until caramelized and deep golden brown.
+- Check the garlic after 40 minutes by opening one packet and squeezing it to test the tenderness of the center clove.
+If needed, reseal and roast for an additional ten minutes until caramelized and deep golden brown.

-- Let garlic cool, and then squeeze the pulp out of each clove.
+- Allow the roasted garlic to cool, then squeeze the pulp out of each clove.

-- Mash the garlic with the back of a fork until pureed and pack into a small glass jar until ready to use.
+- Mash the garlic with the back of a fork until pureed and pack into a small glass jar or ramekin until ready to use.

 What To Do with Roasted Garlic